Written by Stalac-Tate

 “When I arrived at the scene of the blast,” noted Charles Brigham, “the crowd was still on top of the cliff looking at the two gaping holes.
 No one had yet dared to climb over the rocks and look into the cavities.”
 The workers had blasted open the ceiling of the cave.

-The original plan was to wait three days, but they only waited 3 hours.
-The reason for this may be that perhaps it was too dangerous to enter right away or maybe the sound of glass shattering made the workers think that there might be people in the cave who were hurt by this explosion.
-Lance Dodge, the well-driller, brought flashlights from town and four men went into the darkness of the cave at 2:00 PM.
+The original plan was to wait three days, but they only waited 3 hours, for when Lance Dodge, the well-driller, brought flashlights from town the four men went into the darkness of the cave at 2:00 PM.

 “Everyone is crazy to get into [the cave].
 Stalactites & Stalagmites of limestone.
 Lovely- Charles so excited” – Rosanna Gray Brigham, wife to Charles Brigham Sr. on August 4th, 1939